Google Simula: Synthetic Training Data Without Real Data

 Implications For Solo Operators

-What Simula Doesn't Do
+What Google Simula Doesn't Do

 For most use cases, the wins outweigh the limits.